em-gazelle/check_site_response_times/README.md

 # SiteResponseTimes

 This gem provides a CLI to check average response times.
 Gem defaults to checking https://about.gitlab.com 6 times with requests being spaced 10 seconds apart.
+You can specify the URL to make an HTTP GET request to, as well as the number of times to make the request and the number of seconds you'd like to wait between requests.

 ## Installation